Conflict and Tension 1918-1939Key Facts

 DisputeDateWhat HappenedWhy It Worked

 Aaland Islands 1921 Sweden and Finland both claimed these islands.
 League decided they should belong to Finland.
 Both accepted the decision.
-Small countries, no major power interests.
+Small countries, no major power interests at stake.

 Upper Silesia 1921 Germany and Poland disputed this industrial region.
-League held plebiscite, then divided it.
+League held a plebiscite (direct public vote on which country to join), then divided it.
 Both accepted.
-Economic links maintained between the two parts.
+Economic links maintained between the two parts of the region.

-Bulgaria 1925 Greece invaded Bulgaria after border incident.
+Bulgaria 1925 Greece invaded Bulgaria after a border incident.
 League ordered Greece to withdraw and pay compensation.
 Greece obeyed.
-Shows League could stand up to a member.
+Shows the League could stand up to a member state — when it was a smaller power.

-The League did valuable work beyond settling disputes:
+The League did valuable work beyond settling disputes — these are tested in "describe two features" questions:

-• Working conditions: ILO (International Labour Organisation) improved workers' rights — banned lead in paint, set maximum working hours.
+• Working conditions: The International Labour Organisation (ILO) improved workers' rights — banned lead in paint, campaigned for maximum working hours, improved conditions in industries.

-• Slavery: Freed 200,000 slaves in Sierra Leone.
-Attacked slavery in Burma.
+• Slavery: Freed approximately 200,000 enslaved people in Sierra Leone.
+Attacked forced labour practices in Burma and other colonies.

-• Drugs: Blacklisted drug companies involved in illegal trade.
+• Drugs: Blacklisted companies involved in illegal drug trade.
+Created an early international framework for drug control.

 • Exam tip: Don't just focus on failures!
-These successes show the League COULD work — it just failed when major powers were involved.
+These successes show the League COULD work — it just failed when major powers with vital interests were involved.

 Keep building this topic